Thomas Poon, Ph.D.

 Empowered by her triple majors in business, marketing, and environmental studies, and LMU’s mission, recent LMU graduate Andrea Payre Madrigal ‘25 has been empowered to raise awareness about environmental justice and turn values into real-world impact.
 She hopes to focus on developing her skills to help communities stay resilient in the face of climate change.

-Rosalynde “Roz” LeBlanc Loo: Elevating dance as a vehicle for social change
+Rosalynde “Roz” LeBlanc: Elevating dance as a vehicle for social change

 Ignacio Companions students: Reflecting on global justice through immersive service in Kenya